-- 4. To add the new rule, click + beside an existing rule.
+- 4. To add the new rule, click ★ beside an existing rule.
 A new rule will be added directly below the existing rule - 5.
-Specify the rule parameters: - Match: Select the match criteria: Request URI, From header URI, or To header URI. - Rule: Enter the rule, making sure to adhere to the format outlined below. - Primary: Select the primary ICP to route the call. - Secondary: Select the secondary ICP to route the call (if applicable). - Description: Type a description of the rule (optional entry).

-- 6. After you have specified the rule parameters, you can do the following:

-- To move the rule up the list, click .
+Specify the rule parameters: - Match: Select the match criteria: Request URI, From header URI, or To header URI. - Rule: Enter the rule, making sure to adhere to the format outlined below. - Primary: Select the primary ICP to route the call. - Secondary: Select the secondary ICP to route the call (if applicable). - Description: Type a description of the rule (optional entry). - 6.
+After you have specified the rule parameters, you can do the following: - To move the rule up the list, click 1. - 7.
+Click Save.

-- To move the rule down the list, click +.

-- 7. Click Save.